In the 'EDIT' - 'Settings' - 'Respondents access' tab, you can set cookies, restrict access to the survey and set a password to access the survey.

 - Cannot subsequently edit their answers: even if they click on 'Previous page' or on the 'Back' button in the browser, they can only see their answers but cannot change them.

-2) 1KA also enables the recognition of respondents who are registered 1KA users, but they must be logged in to the 1KA installation while completing the survey.
-You have two options:
+1KA also enables the recognition of respondents who are registered 1KA users, but they must be logged in to the 1KA installation while completing the survey.
+In the tab 'EDIT' - 'Settings' - 'Respondents access' - '1KA recognition' you have two options:

 - 1KA recognises the user as a respondent, i.e. a person (logged in to the 1KA installation) who answers your survey.
 This setting is suitable for internal administrative processes, e.g. when members of a collective fill in some data (e.g. address, contact) and can always correct their answers;